X González: Attacks by Steve King and response

 Republican congressman Steve King attacked González for wearing a Cuban flag patch on their jacket during their speech, saying in a post on Facebook, "This is how you look when you claim Cuban heritage yet don't speak Spanish and ignore the fact that your ancestors fled the island when the dictatorship turned Cuba into a prison camp, after removing all weapons from its citizens; hence their right to self defense."
 The Cuban flag worn by González was adopted in 1902, fifty years before the communist take over, and has been used by anti-Castro Cuban exiles as a symbol of patriotism.
 One of the survivors of the Orlando nightclub shooting, Brandon Wolf, responded to King saying "When it was my community, where were you?
 When it was Sandy Hook?
 Columbine?
 Were you on the sideline mocking those communities too?
 Did you question someone identifying as a mother?
 Did you question whether people like me were crisis actors?" and "Emma stood for 6 mins and 20 seconds to honor the lives of 17 gone too soon.
 The least you could do is shut your privileged, ineffective trap for 6 seconds to hear someone else's perspective."
 In an interview with the New Civil Rights Movement, Wolf also pointed out that King keeps a Confederate flag on his desk.

 King's comments generated fierce condemnation from Wolf, González, and other members of Never Again MSD.
 In June 2018, as part of the March for Our Lives' "Road to Change" tour, gun control advocates and members of Never Again MSD arrived at King's office in Sioux City to protest against King.
 Protesters and gun control advocates berated King for his history of racially charged statements and attacks; González personally denounced King and accused him of racism.
 King largely ignored the protests.

 Personal life

-González is bisexual and uses they/them pronouns.
+González is non-binary, bisexual, and uses they/them pronouns.
 According to Vogue, their buzz cut is not a reaction to the school shooting, but rather to Florida's climate.
 "People asked me, 'Are you taking a feminist stand?'
 No, I wasn't.
 It's Florida.
 Hair is just an extra sweater I'm forced to wear," González recalled.
 "I even made a PowerPoint presentation to convince my parents to let me shave my head, and it worked."
 In May 2021, González announced the usage of a new personal name, X (inspired by Malcolm X) citing dissociation with their previous personal name and feminine pronouns.